Kennedy777/WordCounter/README.md

 #### A C-sharp program: part one

-#### By **Marguerite Kennedy**
+#### By **Marguerite Kennedy, April 26, 2019**
-April 26, 2019

 ## Description

 This is the first stage in a two-stage project to create a "word counter" program, as the first independent project for the first two weeks of the Epicodus C# curriculum.

-The program will prompt the user for a word AND, separately, a sentence.
+The program will prompt the user for a "search word" AND, separately, a sentence or phrase.
 It will then check to see how often the initial word appears in the sentence.
-This only applies to words *in their entirety,* so letters of a word embedded in other words (e.g., if the user's word is "car," "carpet" will not be counted).
+This only applies to words *in their entirety,* so letters of a word embedded in other words (e.g., if the user's search word is "car," "carpet" will not be counted).

 The initial (current, as of 4/26/19) phase will invovle creating tests and building out logic.
-The next phase will invovle creating the user interface.
+The next phase will invovle creating the front-end logic and user interface.

-### Specs
+## Specs

-Initial tests will confirm that given word, in its integrality (i.e., not a within a longer word), in a phrase.
+Initial tests will determine how many times a word, in its integrality (i.e., not a within a longer word), appear in a phrase.

+Let's say a user's search word is "buffalo," and their sentence is, "Buffalo buffalo buffalo Buffalo buffalo" (fun fact: that is the longest sentence using only one word, albeit with differnet meanings in each instance, in the English language!).

+With this input, we'd expect that the the program will find five (5) instances of the word, and output that to the user.

 The first test will be designed to "successfully fail" by submitting a test argument that is a word NOT appearing in the test string.